jasontheiler/dotfiles/README.md

 #         Enables verbose output.
 #
 #     -y, --yes
-#         Answers all questions about whether you want to continue with yes.
+#         # Skips all prompts about whether they want to continue.
 #
 ```